hnakae/go-club/_posts/attack.md

 ---

+## Recap

 Now let's compare the difference between the result of taking the eye space with the hane vs the result from surrounding with the knight's move to force a small life.

 ![image info](/assets/blog/theory4/comparison.png)

 In this way, making one mistake in offensive strategy can completely change the game.
 So remember that, to surround your opponent's stones to force them to live small, is the basic concept of attack.

+---

+## Conclusion

+“When you surround an army, leave an outlet free.
+Do not press a desperate foe too hard.”
+-Sun Tzu

+Perhaps leaving an outlet in this case is not quite what our example depicted, but in our case the outlet was to allow just enough eyespace for the enemy to survive with 2 eyes.

+---

+From my experience, going for all out attacks that threaten to kill dragons can be exciting and even a good learning experience because you get more opportunities to practice attacking tactics such as leaning attacks and splitting attacks.
+Plus the limit testing is necessary for knowing what you can and cannot get away with.

+But these games tend to become chaotic reading battles.
+This isn't a bad thing, but blindly defaulting to this strategy without knowing the basic form will never stabilize your win rate.
+By first integrating the basics, of surround and let live small, you will then be able to judge for yourself when the alternative is even necessary.
+And you will understand what you are giving up to do so.
+And if it's worth the risk.

+-Hiro Nakae